 - Baby aspirin

-If you are anxious to ‘try again,’ it is recommended that you wait at least one regular menstrual cycle.
-Talk with your doctor or midwife about an appropriate treatment plan for you.
+If you are eager to try to become pregnant again, it is recommended that you wait at least one regular menstrual cycle.
+Talk with your doctor about an appropriate treatment plan for you.